 On the route you could stop off at Mottisfont Abbey and enjoy refreshments in the National Trust tea rooms.
 Near here there's also the excellent Mill Arms in the village of Dunbridge.
 It's in a lovely spot and includes a new conservatory for looking out over the garden with two open fireplaces indoors for colder days.
 You can find the pub at Barley Hill, Dunbridge with a postcode of SO51 0LF for your sat navs.
 The pub above is also very dog friendly and will often provide water and biscuits for your canine friend.

 In Longparish there's The Cricketers to consider.
 The attractive former coaching inn is in a nice location close to the river.
 They serve good quality, homemade food which you can enjoy in the lovely garden area.
 You can find them at postcode SP11 6PZ for your sat navs.
 The village itself is also worth exploring with picturesque thatched cottages, old mills, weirs and pretty lakes along the river.

 In the pretty village of St Mary Bourne, near Andover, there's the George Inn.
 The pub does a fine Sunday Carvery and is popular with cyclists and walkers.
 Postcode for sat navs is SP11 6BG.

 Further Information and Other Local Ideas

-Near the start of the route you will pass the Testwood Lakes Nature Reserve.
+Also near the start of the route you will pass the Testwood Lakes Nature Reserve.
 Here you'll find a variety of interesting wild flowers and woodland around the lakes.
 You can also look out for various wildfowl and waders on the water using the two bird hides.
 The reserve is located just to the west of the path, about a mile from the start point in Totton.